LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 Duska spent many years purging Sunmaek of the undeserving and the immortal but found themselves growing attached to the young Chancellor's Daughter, [[Hinele]].

-The basis for your relationship with Hinele is up to you to decide, she is the daughter of the Chancellor - a very powerful figure in Sunmaek and is in line to succeed him

-The relationship could be:
 - A power move to get closer to the chancellor
 	- outright killing him would not get you anywhere
 - An attempt at swaying Hinele to your will / beliefs